 Depending upon the purpose of the simulation, the scenario design, and the resources available, simulation approaches will vary.

 At one end of the scale, a simulation can be as simple as a discussion of likely scenarios.
 The next level is a formal rehearsal of roles that tests strategies, information flows, and communications in a highly realistic, scripted environment.
 The most intense simulations can rival military “war games” in their dynamic use of worst-case scenarios and immersive, even stressful, environments.
 When participants make decisions, they should consider the consequences those decisions will have days, weeks, and even months down the line.
 Just as important, decisions need to be made at the right levels.
 Executives need to be confident others will handle the tactics while they focus on the outcomes, key stakeholders, and future consequences.
 Getting ahead of the game is critical for them.

-An organization could choose a specific place along this spectrum to stage a needed simulation, or it might stage a progressive program that builds through simulations of increasing challenges following its organizational maturity.
+An organisation could choose a specific place along this spectrum to stage a needed simulation, or it might stage a progressive program that builds through simulations of increasing challenges following its organisational maturity.